-Cancer is not a “gift” for me.
+Cancer was not a “gift” for me.
 I didn’t want to have my breasts amputated, my travel plans upended, my finances shrunk from biopsies, surgery, cancer drugs.
 And I sure as hell didn’t want my husband to experience anguish over my pain.

 I’ve heard some patients say cancer is a “gift” to them because it made them appreciate life more.
 Well, I was grateful for life long before I had a pathology report that found “malignancy.”